1to3for5vi7ate9x/eliza/telegram_usage_instruction.md

 ## Usage Tips

-- The bot will only respond in allowed groups if you've configured `TELEGRAM_ALLOWED_GROUPS`
+- The bot will only respond in groups listed in `TELEGRAM_ALLOWED_GROUPS`
+- Group names must match exactly as they appear in Telegram (case-sensitive)
+- You can add or remove groups by updating the `TELEGRAM_ALLOWED_GROUPS` list
-- If no groups are specified, the bot will respond in all chats
+- If no groups are specified, the bot will not respond to any messages
-- You can interact with the bot in both private chats and groups
+- You can interact with the bot in both private chats and groups just make sure to mention them in .env
 - Use the bot's commands to interact with the CryptoAI Sage character

 ## Troubleshooting